Best Gaming PC Under $5000

 The 5900X is one of AMD’s flagship processors and for good reason too.
 This CPU is unrivaled in terms of ability and it offers you much more than just gaming potential.
 That’s right, the 5900X is multithreaded and brings you a whopping 12 cores and 24 threads.
 Out of the box, this CPU will run at 3.7GHz and can be boosted up to 4.8GHz for the overclockers out there.
 While the clock speed and single-core performance of the older generation may fall slightly short of Intel’s offerings, this chip does not.
 This smashing gaming performance and will handle workstation tasks like a pro and is much better value for money in the long run.

-The overclocking capabilities of the GIGABYTE X570 AORUS Master motherboard are incredible, and it is easily one of the best consumer motherboards on the market.
-The board is compatible with 2nd, 3rd, and 4th gen Ryzen CPUs and comes with other “nice to haves” such as USB-C, passive cooling, and Wi-Fi.
+The overclocking capabilities of the Asus ROG Strix X570-F motherboard are incredible, and it is easily one of the best consumer motherboards on the market.
+The board is compatible with 2nd, 3rd, and 4th gen Ryzen CPUs and comes with other “nice to haves” such as USB-C and passive cooling.

 To help ease your building process, we have selected the NZXT Kraken X73.
 This liquid cooler features three 120mm fans, which are, of course, quiet and feature a splitter included to help you wire this up.
 The radiator is 360mm, giving you plenty of room for heat dissipation and keeping those temps down.